September 27-29, 2019

 DO BLUE BUTTERFLIES EAT PARTS OF THE SKY? is a province-wide exhibition of playful and accessible artworks that invite participation, while simultaneously exploring what it means to solicit this form of collaboration.

 Commissioned by Ontario Culture Days and curated by Dave Dyment, the exhibition features works by Diane Borsato, Alex Snukal, Kelly O’Brien, Aislinn Thomas and Mammalian Diving Reflex, which investigate the subject of “agency” for artist, audience and collaborators.
-The projects include an apple orchard and fair, a film screened without its picture, a bus that takes passengers wherever they wish to go (provided everyone on board agrees) and the opportunity to have one’s hair cut for free, by children.
+The projects include an apple orchard and fair, a film screened without its picture, a record of the simple yet profound enquiries of a child, a bus that takes passengers wherever they wish to go (provided everyone on board agrees) and the opportunity to have one’s hair cut for free, by children.

 This exhibition is made possible thanks to generous funding from the Canada Council for the Arts, Ontario Cultural Attractions Fund and the Province of Ontario.
 It was commissioned for the occasion of Culture Days’ 10th Anniversary.